Tyrolit

 Tyrolit is an Austrian company that develops, manufactures and markets abrasive products as well as concrete sawing and drilling equipment.

-With 29 production locations on 5 continents, the TYROLIT group belongs to the world’s largest producers of bonded abrasives.
+As of 2021, it has 29 production locations on 5 continents.
+The Tyrolit group is the world’s largest producers of bonded abrasives.
 The company is based in Schwaz, Tyrol, Austria.
-TYROLIT, a registered trademark, was named after the mineral Tyrolite, first described in 1845 in Tyrol.
+Tyrolit, a registered trademark, was named after the mineral Tyrolite, first described in 1845 in Tyrol.

 History

 Tyrolit was cofounded on February 13, 1919, by Daniel Swarovski to manufacture grinding wheels for the production of Swarovski crystals.
 During World War I, the Swarovski Group was cut off from supplies of grinding wheels, and was thus forced to develop and produce its own grinding wheels.

 After the war, it was decided to commercialize this activity and to start a separate company: thus, Tyrolit was born.

 In 1950, the company relocated from the Swarovski Headquarters in Wattens to a new location in Schwaz.
 One of the largest drivers of growth of the company was the market launch of the glass fiber reinforced cutoff and grinding wheel SECUR in 1952.
 The glass fiber reinforcement greatly improved the security of the tools against centrifugal breakage.

 In 1991 Tyrolit acquired both the US company Diamond Products and the Swiss company Hydrostress.
 These acquisitions added significant presence in the market for concrete drilling and sawing systems.
 Further major acquisitions took place in 2004 with the purchasing of the Czech company Carborundum Electrite, in 2009 with the purchasing of the US company Radiac and in 2014 with the purchasing of the South African company Grinding Techniques.